 As well Mr. Way served as President & Project Director, Oceanagold Philippines overseeing the Philippine business unit including in country exploration activities and construction of the Didipio gold copper project, Project Manager Non Ferrous Group with Hatch Associates (Brisbane) and Project Director for BHP’s Major Projects division in Townsville, Queensland.

-Mr. Way holds a Science (Geology) from Acadia University in Nova Scotia, Canada, a MBA from the University of Queensland, Australia, and is a Fellow of the Australasian Institute of Mining and Metallurgy.
+Mr. Way holds a BSc Geology from Acadia University in Nova Scotia, Canada, a MBA from the University of Queensland, Australia, and is a Fellow of the Australasian Institute of Mining and Metallurgy.

 Michael Robert Hudson — Non-Executive Chairman and Director